 # Welcome to Commandeer

-Commandeer gives developers the ability to elevate beyond the command line and work in a clean UI to manage all of the most popular dev services.
-The Commandeer desktop app currently supports over 25 of the most popular services, and we will be adding an additional 20 services over the next year.
+Commandeer if the #1 developer IDE for managing serverless and container based systems.
+It gives developers the ability to elevate beyond the command-line or a web console experience and work in a clean UI to manage many of the most popular cloud services around.

 # The 3 Pillars of Commandeer